unosquare/ffmediaelement/README.md

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
 1. Open Visual Studio (v2019 preview recommended), and create a new WPF Application.
-Target Framework must be 4.6.1 or above, or .Net Core 3.0 or above.
+Target Framework must be 5.0 or above.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
 Build your own or download a compatible build from [FFmpeg Windows Downloads](https://ffmpeg.org/download.html).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`